adarwoo/modbus_relay/README.md

 | 40004          | 0x0003    | RW     | Stopbits            | 1             | 1=1 Stop bit<br/>2=2 stop bits |
 | 40005–40006    | 0x0004–0x0005 | R  | *Reserved*          |               |        |

+This group can be written with the command **16**, only by writting register 40001 to 40004 in 1 command.

+Other combinations will return an error.

 ### Power Infeed Configuration

 | Modbus Address | Hex Value | Access | Description         | Factory Value | Values |